Massive power outage in Spain and Portugal leaves thousands stranded and millions without light

 The subway systems shut down.

-“I don’t know how I am going to get home,” Barcelona resident Ivette Corona told The Associated Press she watched a large group of people fail to get on a bus that briefly stopped to squeeze in a couple of passengers.
+“I don’t know how I am going to get home,” Barcelona resident Ivette Corona said as she watched a large group of people fail to get on a bus that briefly stopped to squeeze in a couple of passengers.

 Hospitals and other emergency services switched to generators and gas stations stopped working.
 It wasn't possible to make calls on most mobile phone networks, though some apps were sporadically working.
 People searched for battery-powered radios.